-Employers with fewer than 500 employees are covered by the Families First Coronavirus Response Act, which is scheduled to become effective April 1.
-See Critchfield's summary of the Act here.
+Employers with fewer than 500 employees are covered by the Families First Coronavirus Response Act, which is effective April 1, 2020 to December 31, 2020.
+See Critchfield's summary of the Act HERE.
+Note that leave under the Families First

+Coronavirus Response Act changed in 2021.
+Please see Question 24 for a discussion of the legislation.

 Additionally, in many circumstances, a person sent home for COVID-19-related reasons may be eligible for unemployment compensation after the expiration of any other pay.